Pakistan play down Bumrah factor

 So have the Pakistanis, who carried out an extensive indoor training session here at Old Trafford on Friday, worked out any special plan to deal with Bumrah and the rest of the Indian attack?

-Asked again, Babar reiterated that “We won’t change changed plans for Bumrah.
+Asked again, Babar reiterated that “we won’t change plans for Bumrah.
 Personally I plan to deal with him and the rest of the Indian bowling by playing natural game.
 I’ll just out there and apply myself.”

-Babar acknowledged that India are a good bowling side but was quick to add that Pakistan have the confidence to counter it.
-“Their bowling is very good.
-But we have faced England’s pace attack which was quite potent.
-We did well against them.”

-While Babar tried to downplay the Bumrah factor, it would certainly be on the minds of the team’s think-tank.
-Having taken five wickets in two World Cup games, Bumrah is yet to really spit fire in the tournament.
-But he could do that in the crunch match against Pakistan on Sunday.